 It is an ATO requirement to have at least two individual Trustees or a Corporate Trustee for an SMSF.
-The reason for having at least two individual Trustees or a Corporate Trustee is that an SMSF is a trust structure and does not have legal persona.
+The reason for having a minimum of two individual Trustees or a Corporate Trustee is because an SMSF is a trust structure and does not have legal persona.
 It has to be represented by at least two individual Trustees or a Corporate Trustee.

-You can set up your SMSF with only one Member (a Member is the one who contribute funds to the SMSF).
-To set up a single Member SMSF, the superannuation legislation requires to have two individual Trustees or a Corporate Trustee for the Fund.
+You can set up your SMSF with only one Member (a Member is the one who contributes funds to the SMSF).
+To set up a single Member SMSF, the superannuation legislation requires you to have two individual Trustees or a Corporate Trustee for the Fund.

-If you have a Corporate Trustee for a single member SMSF, the Member must be either:
+If you have a Corporate Trustee for a single member SMSF, the Member must be either be:

 If you choose not to have a Corporate Trustee, the SMSF must have two individual Trustees.
 One Trustee must be the Member and the other Trustee must be a person who is either: